ParthaPRay/Papers/README.md

 ## High Quality Journal

 *	Ray.
+P. P., Das, P., K., “Charting the Terrain of Artificial Intelligence: A Multidimensional Exploration of Ethics, Agency, and Future Directions”, Philosophy & Technology, Springer, 2023 ISSN: 2210-5441.
+(Scopus).
+(Accepted)

+*	Ray.
 P. P., Majumder, P., “Assessing the Accuracy of Responses by the Language Model ChatGPT to Questions Regarding Bariatric Surgery: A Critical Appraisal”, Obesity Surgery, Springer, 2023 ISSN: 1708-0428.
 (Science Citation Index) (IF: 3.836).
 (Accepted)

 *	Ray.
 P. P., Majumder, P., “The Double-Edged Sword of AI in Biomedical Engineering: ChatGPT's Controversial Impact on Research and Collaboration Paradigms”,  Annals of Biomedical Engineering, Springer, 2023 ISSN: 1573-9686.
 (Science Citation Index) (IF: 4.310).
-(Accepted)

 *	Ray.
 P. P., Majumder, P., “AI Tackles Pandemics: ChatGPT's Game-Changing Impact on Infectious Disease Control”, Annals of Biomedical Engineering, Springer, 2023 ISSN: 1573-9686.
 (Science Citation Index) (IF: 4.310).
-(Accepted)

 *	Ray.
 P. P., Majumder, P., “Dr. ChatGPT in Cardiovascular Nursing: A Deeper Dive into Trustworthiness, Value, and Potential Risks”, The European Journal of Cardiovascular Nursing, Oxford Academic, 2023 ISSN: 1873-1953.
 (Science Citation Index) (IF: 3.593).
 (Accepted)

 *	Ray.
 P. P., Majumder, P., “ChatGPT in Radiology: A Deeper Look into its Limitations and Potential Pathways for Improvement”, Canadian Association of Radiologists Journal, Sage, 2023 ISSN: 1488-2361.
 (Science Citation Index) (IF: 4.186).
-(Accepted)

 *	Ray.
 P. P., Majumder, P., “Assessing ChatGPT's Potential: A Critical Analysis and Future Directions in Total Joint Arthroplasty”, The Journal of Arthroplasty, Elsevier, 2023 ISSN: 1532-8406.
 (Science Citation Index) (IF: 4.435).
 (Accepted)